Here it’s polite to stare

 Why isn’t Norman Lewis famous?

-Abstract Expressionism, the first American art style to achieve global recognition, celebrates the limitlessness of creativity.
+Abstract Expressionism, the first American art style to achieve global recognition, promised limitlessness artistic freedom.
 But limitless for whom?
 How many Black abstract expressionists can you name?

 Read more